1. Scottsdale, Arizona

 3. The Woodlands, Texas

-This community of approximately 100,000 is a well-kept secret for retirees.
-The Woodlands offers excellent housing and a low cost of living.
-The median rent is $1,300, and median home prices are around $300,000.
-This town has very low crime, and the weather is lovely and warm.
-The Woodlands’ proximity to Houston gives you access to quality health care just a short drive away.
+This town has a very low crime rate, and the weather tends to be lovely and warm.
+The Woodlands' proximity to Houston means quality health care is just a short drive away.

 4. Torrance, California

 If you like the idea of living near Los Angeles but would prefer a smaller community, Torrance could be just the place you're looking for.